march-M-R/march-M-R/README.md

 ### Hi there, I'm Mahathi Rachavelpula 👋

 - 🔭 I’m currently working on a personal projects!
-- 🌱 I’m currently learning Data Science and Analytics
+- 🌱 I’m learning Data Science and Analytics
 - ⚡ Fun fact: I love coding, theatre, drawing and exploring new things.

 ### Connect with me: